khanhvu1410/MvcAssignment/README.md

-# MVC .Net Core Assignment - Khanh Vu
+# ASP.NET Core MVC Assignment - Khanh Vu

 ## Project Overview
 This project is an ASP.NET Core MVC application that manages a list of NashTech Rookies.
-It includes displaying list of Rookies, filtering by birth year, redirection based on selected options and download Rookies excel file.
+It includes CRUD operations, filtering by birth year, genders and download Rookies excel file.

 ---